-Organisations that fail to set aspirational, stretch goals do not have the potential to break free from stagnancy and achieve excellence.
+Organizations that fail to set aspirational, stretch goals do not have the potential to break free from stagnancy and achieve excellence.

 Google sets quarterly OKRs that are very difficult to attain.
 Teams and individuals are measured by how close they came to achieving them.
-They believe in setting stretch goals where, “achieving 65% of the impossible is better than 100% of the ordinary”.
+They believe in setting stretch goals where “achieving 65% of the impossible is better than 100% of the ordinary”.

 Not keeping track regularly: